AnthonyTornetta/Cosmos/README.md

       - [ ] Can be placed in lines to create more powerful lasers
     - [ ] Click lmb/hold to fire the laser
       - [ ] The laser is on a cooldown
+  - Ship hull block
+- [ ] Ability to place more than one block
+  - [ ] Way of select which block
+  - [ ] Selectable blocks include: Thruster, Energy Cell, Laser Cannon, Ship Hull, Stone

+## Everything that will still have to be done after 0.0.2a
+- [ ] Align body with structure
+  - [ ] Switches to FPS Camera
+  - [ ] Aligns the player to that structure
+  - [ ] Left control
+  - [ ] De-align, switch back to free camera
+    - [ ] Create free camera
   - [ ] Mining beam system
     - [ ] Mining beam block
       - [ ] Can be placed in line to create more powerful miners